Sharing knowledge with anyone who wants to learn

 ‘My husband has a scholarship to study in London,’ Ma said.
 ‘I’m here to ask you for one so I can go with him.
 I want to study too.’

-Sir Pattani was so impressed with Ma’s gumption, he gave her a few pounds.
-So my grandparents went to London.
-While Dada did his PhD, Ma studied early childhood education with Maria Montessori, who was famous for her innovative work in this field.
-When my grandfather finished his PhD, they returned to India, then my grandmother started a Montessori school in Bombay.
-By far my most treasured possession is a sepia photograph of Ma and Maria Montessori in the 1930s in London, which she gave me before she passed away.
+While Dada worked on his doctorate, Ma studied early childhood education with Maria Montessori, famous for her innovative ideas in this field.
+When my grandfather finished his doctorate they returned to India, then my grandmother started a Montessori school in Bombay, today known as Mumbai.
+By far, my most treasured possession is a sepia photograph of Ma and Maria Montessori in the 1930s in London, which she gave me before she passed away.
 I feel enveloped in her love every time I look at it.
 It is a reminder of her grit and determination to pursue knowledge.
 It inspires me every day.